Experience the harmony of nature at the Foellinger-Freimann Botanical Conservatory!

 - The Conservatory welcomed its 1 millionth visitor in 1996.

-- The gardens are home to 502 different species of plants, and 72 types of cactus.
+- The gardens are home to nearly 1,000 varieties of plants including 72 types of cactus.

 - The Conservatory celebrated its 25th anniversary in 2008!